To succeed in business in China, it is vital for both employers and employees to have a strong understanding of the business culture.

 The high amount is taken, but usually capped at three times the average salary in that Bureau’s jurisdiction, although there is no limit in Beijing or Shanghai.
 If an employer fails to pay insurance to finance the Maternity Fund, they must pay the employee themselves.

 Bonuses in China

-The complexities of China’s tax, payroll and employment laws are part of a business culture that will create barriers to your international expansion.
-Bradford Jacobs remove the mysteries of all these issues – freeing your staff to concentrate on growing your business
+The complexities of Chinese tax, payroll and employment laws are part of a business system that poses questions for your international expansion.
+Bradford Jacobs removes the mysteries of all these issues – freeing your staff to concentrate on growing your business.

 Our Professional Employer Organization (PEO) and Employer of Record (EOR) specialists solve all potential problems.
 Plus, our on-call HR advisers help with adjusting to the workplace environment and understanding a new culture.

 Contact us today for more information on how we can help your business thrive in China!